 - Arrests or charges where you were convicted, but the conviction was reversed or vacated; or

-- Minor traffic offenses, but only if you were arrested and released without charging.
+- Minor traffic offenses, but only if you were arrested and released without charge.